devpi/devpi-pr/README.rst

     $ devpi review-pr new-feature

-At this point the *merge index* can be used to install the new packages with ``pip`` etc just as a regular index.
+At this point the *pr index* can be used to install the new packages with ``pip`` etc just as a regular index.

 Once the review is complete it can be accepted: